Recently Updated on June 11th, 2021

 On the next screen simply click “Continue”

-Step 4: Connect to Salesforce
+Step 4: Connect to Your Salesforce Account

 Next you’ll need to connect to Salesforce.
 In the same way you connected to Parserr (in step 2 above), connect to your Salesforce account.